home page

 Lambeth, London, England (1874 - 1920)

 The Albert Glassworks.
 Charles Henry Kempton & his six sons.
+23 designs registered 1886-1897.
 Partnership dissolved 1917.
 C H Kempton leaves to found Lambeth Glass Works.
 Most of his sons leave to other industrial glass works.
-Richard Kempton stays on, with his son, Reginald, who founds Southwark Glass Works in 1920, when the company finally fails
+Richard Kempton stays on, with his son, Reginald, & when the company finally fails in 1920, founds Southwark Glass Works (which moves to Broxbourne in 1928 & becomes the Nazeing Glass Works)

 Ker, Webb & Co